 I made Italian-Style Fish & Pasta on Spinach recipe for my family and next week you get to taste a similar recipe at your local Sams Club food demo.
 My recipe features Treasures from the Sea Parmesan Encrusted Tilapia, Hunt’s Tomato Sauce, and Daily Chef Spaghetti that I bought at Sams Club.
 Want to try a new easy-to-prepare meal?
-Here are all of the upcoming food demos at Sams Club (please note that the best way to find out if your store is hosting a demo is to call your local Sams Club):

 A great way to get updates on the next Sams Club food demo is by following @SamsClub on Twitter and “Liking” Sams Club on Facebook.
 Attending a food demo is my favorite way to discover new recipes (thru my tastebuds) and when I taste a recipe I love then I buy the ingredients for it.
 It’s fun to try new recipes, but it’s reassuring to know that you already like how it tastes!